eilerb1011/lke-terraform-demo/README.md

 # LKE + Terraform Demo

-This demo uses Terraform to spin up infrastructure on Linode and deploy a Kubernetes cluster using Linode Kubernetes Engine (LKE).
+This demo uses Terraform to spin up infrastructure on Linode and deploy an East and West Kubernetes cluster using Linode Kubernetes Engine (LKE).

-The demo is split into two directories:

-- infrastructure: contains the Terraform code to spin up the infrastructure, including the LKE cluster.
-- k8s: contains the Terraform code to deploy the Kubernetes environment, including a deployment and a service

 ## Prerequisites
 Before starting this demo, you should have the following: